EXHIBITS AT THE BIRTHPLACE MUSEUM

 The Revolution was published in January 1868 through May of 1870.
 The Birthplace has one of the largest collections in the country of The Revolution.
 Click here to view a selection of articles published in The Revolution.

 The road to suffrage was neither quick nor without sacrifice yet Susan pressed on.
-The 14th constitutional amendments had bluntly stated that a vote could be cast by a "male", regardless of color.
-As Susan worked to promote the right of a woman to vote, she led and worked beside organizations and individuals such as Elizabeth Cady Stanton, Lucy Stone, Harriet Beecher Stowe, and Matilda Joselyn Gage - to name a few.
+The 14th constitutional amendment had bluntly stated that a vote could be cast by a "male", regardless of color.
+As Susan worked to promote the right of a woman to vote, she led and worked with organizations and beside individuals such as Elizabeth Cady Stanton, Lucy Stone, Harriet Beecher Stowe and Matilda Joselyn Gage - to name a few.

 SBA AMMENDMENT: Winning the Vote

 Women were not 'given' the right to vote in 1920.
 Rather, it was an inalienable right that they made manifest through hard work.
 While Susan's role as an active pioneer continued to the last month of her life, her colleagues and friends saw the fight to its fruition.
 The Nineteenth Amendment would be proclaimed on August 26th, 1920.

 The exhibit features artifacts from the period following Susan B. Anthony's death, including the names of Massachusetts women who were jailed for the cause.